Overview

 Note for MX Network users:

-If you want to use MX Network and connect one or more system is a group add TCP Port 7500
+If you want to use MX Network and connect one or more system as a group, add TCP Port 7500

 Reserve static external IP address